Umar-Eh/Python-to-AWS-CloudWatch/README.md

 #### Set-up on RPI ####

 1. Download the boto3 sdk: pip3 install boto3.
-2. In your home directory (use cd ~ to switch to it), creade the .aws directory: mkdir .aws.
+2. In your home directory (use cd ~ to switch to it), creade the .aws directory: mkdir .aws
-3. Create the credentials file: touch ~/.aws/credentials.
+3. Create the credentials file: touch ~/.aws/credentials
 4. Add the following information to the ~/.aws/credentials file:

    [default]
    aws-access_key_id = 'The access key id from step 8 of setting up AWS account' aws_secret_access_key = 'The secret access key from step 8 of setting up AWS account'

-5. Create the config file: touch ~/.aws/config.
+5. Create the config file: touch ~/.aws/config
 6. Add the following information to the ~/.aws/config file:

    [default]